Typhoon In-fa to slam southern Japan with strong winds and heavy rain - KVIA

 Typhoon In-fa slamming southern Japan

-The good news is no significant strengthening of this storm is expected because of this; but it is still a Category 2 equivalent hurricane impacting land in the northwest Pacific Ocean.
+The good news is no significant strengthening of this storm is expected because of this; but it will still be a Category 2 equivalent hurricane impacting land in the northwest Pacific Ocean.

 In-fa will continue to slowly track in the general northwest direction through Friday local time with maximum winds around 100 mph (160 to 165 kph) while impacting Okinawa and other parts of the southern Japanese islands.